 Fortunately, there are several ways to make drinking water more fun than just handing him a glass and saying, “Drink up!”.

 You can also pour no-sugar-added juice into ice cube trays, freeze them, and add them to water to keep it ice cold.
 It gives your kid’s water just a hint of sweetening without going overboard with the sugars.

 When she does have a sugary drink, remind her to brush her teeth after (if you’re away from home, you can have her swish and drink some water afterward for a quick cleanse).

 Keep Them Protected

 If your child participates in sports, it’s important to remind them to use equipment to safeguard their teeth.
-Some sports, like football and baseball, typically require kids to wear mouthguards and helmets that protect the mouth, but not all sports do.
+Some sports, like football and baseball, typically require kids to wear mouthguards and helmets that protect the mouth.
+Not all sports do, though.
 There’s nothing wrong with you requiring a mouthguard to protect her teeth, even if the league doesn’t have it as a rule!